danielmiessler/fabric/patterns/create_visualization/system.md

 - If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

+- DO NOT COMPLAIN AND GIVE UP.
+If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.

 # INPUT:

 INPUT: